one-among-us/data/people/yumao/page.en.md

 Neko and Yumao were forced to separate in Shanghai.
 After that, Neko was brought to Kunming, Yunnan, and then hospitalized at a mental health centre for treatment.

 During the time, Neko always hoped to meet with Yumao.
 She had dinner with her parents and got an interim leave from the hospital, then she tried to contact Yumao in this time gap.
 After their contact, she persuaded the doctor on duty to issue discharge certificate for her.
 This action irritated her family.
-Shortly afterward, her family drove her to Kunming Anning Haohaizi School (hereinafter referred to as "Haohaizi") in the name of taking her to Changshui Airport.
+Shortly afterward, her family drove her to Kunming Anning Haohaizi School (hereinafter referred to as "Haohaizi", a school that punishes students to force them conform) by lying to her that they were taking her to Changshui Airport.
 After that, Neko was locked in the Room 308, which can be seen as a black room.

 Days after she came out of the Room 308, owing to her excellent command of computer and their trust in her, the propaganda department of Haohaizi found her and asked her to fix network system.
 Neko accepted and fixed the system quickly, then sent a help email to Yumao at once.